-Elephant fish in ELE 5 are taken by bottom trawl in fisheries targeted at flatfish and stargazer.
-Targeting elephant fish in the bottom trawl fishery was low (average 14% from 1989-90 to 2015-16) but has increased to 19% of the landings since 2002-03.
-Around 12% of the ELE 5 landings are taken by setnet in a fishery targeted at rig and school shark.
+Elephantfish in ELE 5 are taken by bottom trawl in fisheries targeted at flatfish and stargazer.
+Targeting elephantfish in the bottom trawl fishery was low (average 14% from 1989-90 to 2015-16) but has increased to 19% of the landings since 2002-03.
+Around 12% of the ELE 5 landings are taken by set net in a fishery targeted at rig and school shark.
 Incidental captures of seabirds and great white sharks occur, and there is a possibility of incidental capture of Hector's dolphins.
-However, both the trawl and setnet fisheries have been subject to management measures designed to reduce interactions with endemic Hector's dolphins.
+However, both the trawl and set net fisheries have been subject to management measures designed to reduce interactions with endemic Hector's dolphins.
 Interactions with other species are currently being characterised.

-Stock Status

-Year of Most Recent Assessment 2019

-Assessment Runs Presented ELE 7 tow-by-tow bottom trawl mixed target species standardised

-CPUE

-Reference Points Interim target: B{MSY} proxy based on the mean of the CPUE series

-for the period: 2007-08 to 2017-18

-Soft Limit: 50% of target

-Hard Limit: 25% of target

-Overfishing threshold: : Mean annual relative exploitation rate for

-the period: 2007-08 to 2017-18

-Status in relation to Target About as Likely as Not (40-60%) to be at or above B{MSY}

-Status in relation to Limits Soft Limit: Unlikely (< 40%)

-Hard Limit: Very Unlikely (< 10%)

-Status in relation to Overfishing Overfishing is About as Likely as Not (40-60%) to be occurring
+Stock Status Most Recent Assessment Plenary 2024 Publication Year Catch in most recent year of assessment Year: 2022-23 Catch: 127 t Assessment Runs Presented ELE 7 tow-by-tow bottom trawl r CPUE nixed target species standardised Reference Points Interim target: B{MSY} proxy base series for the period: 2007-08 to Soft Limit: 50% of target Hard Limit: 25% of target Overfishing threshold: Mean an the period: 2007-08 to 2017-18 d on the mean of the CPUE o 2017-18 nual relative exploitation rate for Status in relation to Target Likely (> 60%) to be above B{MS} Y Status in relation to Limits Soft Limit: Very Unlikely (< 10 %)

-Comparison of the ELE 7-BT(tow-by-tow) CPUE series with the TACC and QMR/MHR landings for ELE 7.
-The agreed B{MSY} proxy (geometric average: 2008-2018 ELE 7-BT(tow-by-tow) CPUE indices=1.0) is shown as a green line; the calculated Soft Limit (=0.5x B{MSY} proxy) is shown as a purple line; the calculated Hard Limit (=0.25x B{MSY} proxy) is shown as a purple line; the calculated Hard Limit (=0.25x B{MSY} proxy) is shown as a purple line; the calculated Hard Limit (=0.25x B{MSY} proxy) is shown as a grey line.
+Comparison of the ELE 7-BT(tow-by-tow) CPUE series (blue line) with the TACC (black line) and QMR/MHR landings (red dashed line) for ELE 7.
+Error bars on the CPUE series represent 95% confidence intervals.
+The agreed B{MSY} proxy (geometric average: 2008-2018 ELE 7-BT(tow-by-tow) CPUE indices=1.0) is shown as a green line; the calculated Soft Limit (=0.5× B{MSY} proxy) is shown as a purple line; the calculated Hard Limit (=0.25× B{MSY} proxy) is shown as a grey line.